-Reprieve is a small, feisty registered charitable organisation (No. 1114900) of human rights defenders (38 full-time staff on average throughout 2020, and £3,311,838 income in 2020.
+Reprieve is a registered charitable organisation (No. 1114900) comprised of lawyers, campaigners and human rights defenders (43 full-time staff on average throughout 2022, and £3,603,319 income in 2022.

 Our strategy is to use strategic interventions to end the use of the death penalty globally, and to end extreme human rights abuses carried out in the name of "counterterrorism" or "national security".